Executive Staff

 Ms. Malinowski serves the community in a number of capacities:

-• Within the Association for Community Living (ACL), Committee Member and Conference Chair for the Annual Association for Community Living Agencies in Mental Health (ACLAIMH) Conference and she is Conference Chair for the Western and Central Region Direct Care Staff Training Committee
+- Within the Association for Community Living (ACL), Western Regional Director, Committee Member and Conference Chair for the Annual Association for Community Living Agencies in Mental Health (ACLAIMH) Conference and she is Conference Chair for the Western and Central Region Direct Care Staff Training Committee.
+Committee member for development of ACL’s Strategic Plan 2025-2027 and co-chaired Executive Director Search Committee.

-• Volunteers for the American Cancer Society Relay for Life and a past volunteer for the Road 2 Recovery Mental Health Awareness 5K Run/Wellness Walk.
+- Past volunteer for many years with the American Cancer Society Relay for Life and the Road 2 Recovery Mental Health Awareness 5K Run/Wellness Walk.

 Contact: (716) 285-3403 x.2236

-Natalie Mosley joined Community Missions of Niagara Frontier Inc. in 2009 as Finance Manager and was promoted to Director of Finance October 2018.
-Ms. Mosley is a graduate of Hunter College in New York City with a BS degree in Accounting and studies in Finance.
+Natalie Kellaway joined Community Missions of Niagara Frontier Inc. in 2009 as Finance Manager and was promoted to Director of Finance October 2018.
+Ms. Kellaway is a graduate of Hunter College in New York City with a BS degree in Accounting and studies in Finance.
 Additional studies include those in Forensic Accounting at Ocean County Community College in Ocean County N.J.

-Ms. Mosley has prior work experience with Government, Private and Not-for-Profit business.
-As Chier Financial Officer, she oversees all areas of finance with the strategic vision to build and strengthen the Finance Department, in support of Community Missions' 19 programs.
+Ms. Kellaway has prior work experience with Government, Private and Not-for-Profit business.
+As Chief Financial Officer, she oversees all areas of finance with the strategic vision to build and strengthen the Finance Department, in support of Community Missions' programs.

-Ms. Mosley is a graduate of Leadership Niagara’s Class of 2011.
+Ms. Kellaway is a graduate of Leadership Niagara’s Class of 2011.
 She enjoys volunteering for not-for-profit businesses when available.

 By The Numbers...